HITECHCRIME/HC_OVERVIEW/README.md

 - MOTHNODE_ Tuls Aye
 - MOTHNODE_ Seeing Red (anger song)

+Randomness:
+- MOTHNODE_ Qaravultomba

+- MOTHNODE_  Death of Lingo [Research Project]

+This is a list of extinct languages of Africa, languages which have undergone language death, have no native speakers and no spoken descendant.
+There are 52 languages listed.

 ---

 All songs: [NOT ALL SONGS - UPDATE THE LIST]